devonorourke/quals/week1notes.md

 Note that if you don't put two spaces at the end of every line you won't get a nice space apart.
 Here is an example of where you don't get two spaces between two lines.
 And yet despite there being a space in the editor this is one long paragraph.
 But if I put two spaces after the "...this is one long paragraph" sentence previously, we get a new line!.

+- You can make bullet points too.
+  - and you can make sub bullet points. *fancy*